Regenerative agriculture for food security and ecological resilience: illustrating global biophysical and social spreading potentials

 The authors argue that the transition to a global regenerative agricultural system cannot be achieved without considering the deeper societal processes driving the effective dissemination and adoption of the change.
 Furthermore, the surrounding factors and conditions such as farmers’ political and institutional embeddedness, public opinion, the economic situation and the climate conditions they face within their region or community, as potential barriers hindering the transition, have to be taken into account.

-Therefore, it is not only the farmers’ responsibility to drive the change but also the politicians, institutions, companies and individual actors’ one which, all together, will support such transition processes.
+Therefore, it is not only the farmers’ responsibility to drive the change but also the politicians, institutions, companies and individual actors’ which, all together, will support such transition processes.

 Authors: Jannes Breier, Luana Schwarz, Jonathan F. Donges, Dieter Gerten, Johan Rockström